GowthamiBonula/Blog-Analytics-with-Express-and-Lodash/README.md

 ## Error Handling

 The project includes robust error handling to ensure that errors during data retrieval, analysis, or searching are gracefully handled.
 Appropriate error messages will be returned to clients.

-## Contributing

-Contributions to this project are welcome!
-If you have any improvements, bug fixes, or new features to propose, please open an issue or submit a pull request.

-**Note**

-This note makes it clear to readers that the project's current focus is on the API, and a front-end will be added in the future.